Dibyajit-Mohanty/Grip_Task1-BankingSystem/README.md

 # Grip_Task1-BankingSystem
-Built a project regarding Banking System which shows the transaction happening between customers.
+It's a simple banking system where the customers can do transaction among themselves and check the transaction is update or not.